 As of 2016, there were 136.3 million mobile buyers, and Statista projects that by 2020, that number will grow to 168.7 million.
 The shift to mobile and focus on devices over desktops means it’s more important than ever to offer a variety of payment methods to make checking out streamlined no matter what device consumers are using.

 Offering a variety of payment methods, like credit and debit, cryptocurrency, eCheck, eWallet, PayPal, Google and Apple Pay, etc., will empower your consumers, help you reach a larger audience, offer more secure payment methods, and make the checkout process easier.
 Doing this will help you improve customer retention and boost customer loyalty.
 Cash is dead and should no longer be your focus—it’s time to look to the future.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.